netresearch/kite/README.rst

 Nodes
 =====
-Whenever you set a key named `node` or `nodes` on a job, workflow or task it's value will be mapped to an aggregate of node models.
+Whenever you set a key named :code:`node` or :code:`nodes` on a job, workflow or task it's value will be mapped to an aggregate of node models.
 Those models have the following default configuration: